E-file rejection R0000-507-01: Someone has already filed a return with the IRS this year using your dependent's Social Security number (SSN)

 - In a few months, the IRS will contact you as well as the other taxpayer to determine which taxpayer is legally entitled to claim the dependent.

-- The taxpayer who falsely claimed the dependent will be required to repay any additional taxes, plus penalties and interest, that were attributed to the false claim.
-The false claimant will also need to file an amended return.
+- The taxpayer who falsely claimed the dependent will be required to repay any additional taxes, plus penalties and interest, attributable to the false claim.